Gender pay gap in sports: Baseball/Softball

 The pay gap between baseball and softball is very far off from each other.
-The average salary for an MLB player is 4.47 million dollars a year.
+The average salary for an MLB player is $4.47 million a year.
 The average pay for a professional softball player is 6,000 a year.
-However, the pay gap showed signs of improvement as Monica Abbot signed a record 1 million dollar contract over six years.
-This is still only 200,000 a year.
-There is still room for improvement, but there are strides being made in the world of baseball.
+However, the pay gap showed signs of improvement as Monica Abbot signed a record $1 million contract over six years.
+This is still only $200,000 a year.

 After a 12-year hiatus, baseball and softball returned to the Olympics.
 The World Baseball Softball Confederation (WBSC), the governing body for both sports, led the effort to secure the reinstatement.
 The WBSC provides a unique model in that one federation manages two very different sports.
 The work of the WBSC has become complicated by the prevailing cultural beliefs that deem baseball as male and softball as female.
 The global governance of baseball and softball under the WBSC might risk upholding long-standing gender stereotypes.